AtaideLab/Targets/README.md

 pip install weblogo
 ```

 Provide the directory containing the fasta you wish to create WebLogos for as a command-line argument to the script.

 Note that this script requires all input sequences per IS are of equal length.
+The downstream script `extract_shorter_flanks.pl` applied at step 6 ensures this.
+This means it will not run directly on the output of step 5, where flanks may be between 1 bp and 200 bp.
+To create WebLogos on 200 bp flanks, run step 6 with the command-line argument '200'.

-The downstream script `extract_shorter_flanks.pl` ensures this.
-The 'filter_name' and 'flank_size' component of the input directory path are used to define the output directory path.
+The `filter_name` and `flank_size` component of the input directory path are used to define the output directory path to ensure unique output filepaths for re-runs with different values.

 ```
-$ python3 Scripts/weblogo_multipng.py Output/Flanking_fastas_Ident95_E0/20bp_flanks/
+# python3 Scripts/weblogo_multipng.py Output/Flanking_fastas_Ident95_E0/20bp_flanks/
-Creating WebLogos on fastas in Output/Flanking_fastas_Ident95_E0/20bp_flanks/ Writing WebLogos to Output/WebLogos/Ident95_E0_20bp_flanks
+Creating WebLogos on fastas in Output/Flanking_fastas_Ident95_E0/20bp_flanks/
+# Writing WebLogos to Output/WebLogos/Ident95_E0_20bp_flanks
-Processing: ISPsy35_IS110_unknown_20bp_flanks.fasta
+# Processing: ISPsy35_IS110_unknown_20bp_flanks.fasta
-Processing: ISPlge4_IS110_IS1111_20bp_flanks.fasta
+# Processing: ISPlge4_IS110_IS1111_20bp_flanks.fasta
 ```

-8) Compare the output
 Your generated output will be in `demo/Output`.
 The expected output is in `demo/expected_output`.

+The WebLogos for the 2 demo IS are shown below:

+TBA

 ## Running the workflow